AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-is-http-hei.md

 If both `wid=` and `scl=` are specified, the composite image may be cropped according to the `align=`attribute.
 When `fit=` is present, `hei=` specifies the exact, the minimum, or the maximum response image height; refer to the description of [fit=](/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-fit.md) for details.

 If `scl=` is not specified, the composite image is scaled to fit.
-If both `wid=` and `hei=` are specified, and `scl=` is not specified, then the image is scaled to fit entirely within the wid/hei rectangle, leaving as little background area exposed as possible; in this case, the image is positioned within the view rectangle according to the `align=` attribute.
+If both `wid=` and `hei=` are specified, and `scl=` is not specified, then the image is scaled to fit entirely within the wid/hei rectangle, leaving as little background area exposed as possible.
+In this case, the image is positioned within the view rectangle according to the `align=` attribute.
 The background area is filled with `bgc=`, or, if not specified with `attribute::BkgColor`.

 >[!NOTE]
 >